sciZer0/7/v/README.md

 As an element of a Creator Donation Culture, we establish a new fete day — Creator Thanksgiving Day — on December 30th where people around the world may give their credits (thanks) to the most useful in-their-opinion creators of ideas and code through direct donations of tokens.

-There may (will inevitably) be people who are searching for the creators eligible for donations, forming the lists.
+Eventually, there might (will inevitably) be people who are searching for the creators eligible for donations, making the lists.

 Number #1 of the lists might be Anatoly Yakovenko.